by Selby @SelbyFox | Art by Alts @Alts_Anonymous

 Value is subjective, but storing any value on a blockchain tends to get more expensive over time, as the traffic and popularity increases.
 In this way, low-value transactions become impractical and higher-value transactions tend to take over.
-When you look at it this way you can view most blockchains as a type of luxury technology for storing value.
+When you look at it this way you can view most blockchains as a type of ‘luxurious’ technology for preserving value.

-One such blockchain is the LUKSO Network, a base-layer blockchain, with its own security mechanism, as well as a native utility coin ($LYX).
+One such blockchain is LUKSO, a base-layer network, with its own security mechanism, as well as a native utility coin ($LYX).

 But, how do we define luxury in the digital landscape?

-“To me lukso/luxury means everything above our basic needs.
-So all social interactions, for example, as well.” -Fabian Vogelsteller
+"To me luxury means everything above our basic needs.
+So all social interactions, for example, as well." -Fabian Vogelsteller

-In other words, we’re not using the blockchain for groceries…
+In other words, we’re not going to be using the blockchain for groceries…

 So, are there use-cases for high-end items like designer clothing, cars and real estate?
 Absolutely… and LUKSO will likely play a major role in those industries.
 But, let’s explore ‘social interactions’-as-luxury first, because this is where the cutting-edge growth is taking place, right now…